demharters/dtc-expTechniques-nanopore/exercise.md

 ![Tablet alignment](https://github.com/demharters/assemblyTutorial/blob/master/figures/tablet.png)
 **Figure 1** An alignment of Nanopore reads of E.coli as viewed in Tablet.

+##### Step 6: Characterise Samples
+For the genomic samples try aligning against GFP.
+If it doesn't show up try the genes of the lux operon (luxABCDE, Photorhabdus luminescens) as an alternate, larger target.
+You can find the relevant fasta sequences on Genbank.
+You may want to add these sequences to your reference file.

+For the genomic samples, if there is alignment against GFP, look at the genomic context of the GFP gene.
+Can you find the site of the transposon insertion?

 ### Classify plasmid variants
 For this part use the data provided in /datasets/backup.
 Note, that we were using an older nanopore chemistry and basecaller.
 To ensure high accuracy we performed 2D sequencing.
 So when you extract your fasta sequences with poretools do something like: